 Auto classification breeds accuracy and efficiency

 Furthermore, manually tagging entire databases, file by file, often involves a lot of people which may lead to many errors and inaccuracies.
 In many cases, two individuals categorize the same information in two different ways or miss data simply because they could not cover it all by hand.
-A leading company in consulting and management has experienced this exact problem, where they sought out PoolParty’s PowerTagging to fix it.
-Read more about this success story here >
+A leading company in consulting and management has experienced this exact problem, where they sought out PoolParty’s semantic tagging solutions to fix it.

 Auto classification not only improves knowledge management workflows by reducing the amount of time spent curating metadata by hand, it also improves the quality of the metadata that is produced with it.
 The tags are made against the taxonomy to define clear rules for future classification so that the same rules can be used consistently for every piece of content.
 Since the behavior is pre-configured and approved ahead of time, there is less room for error or inaccuracy.

 Active semantic metadata highlights missing and incorrect data, but also helps improve the quality of analytics by automatically correcting and enriching the data.
 In an automated tagging workflow, the pre-configured rules defined for the tagging behavior ensure that data is compliant and any errors are obvious.
 Besides helping comply with regulatory and business requirements, metadata management helps assess the impact of a change within a data source.
 It also supports accountability for the terms and definitions of a business glossary to lead organizations towards the development of a standardized data model.